Green Card Experts

 How much does one make in the USA?

 The amount you will earn in your job in the United States depends largely on the industry, job title, US state, and skill level.
-According to the latest US Census salary survey, the real median household income was $ 70,784 in 2021.
+Based on data from the new census, the average real household income in the United States in 2023 was $ 80,610.
+However, it is crucial to remember that these are national averages, and incomes can vary widely depending on where people live, their occupations, and their education.

 Unfortunately, this average salary doesn't mean much because there are substantial salary differences across the US.
 Only one rule of thumb seems to apply across the board: the higher your education level, the higher your salary.